axiom-crypto/axiom-docs/docs/docs/developer-resources/gas-pricing-limits.md

 ## Deposit and Withdraw

-You can deposit ETH into the `AxiomV2Query` contract by calling the `deposit` function or by transfering ETH together with your on-chain query.
+You can deposit ETH into the `AxiomV2Query` contract by calling the `deposit` function or by transferring ETH together with your on-chain query.
 You can withdraw from your unescrowed balance by calling the `withdraw` function.

 ## Refunds